Cossack Hetmanate: First Little Russian Collegiate

 In 1722 the governmental branch responsible for the Hetmanate was changed from the College of Foreign Affairs to the imperial Senate.
 That same year, the hetman's authority was undermined by the establishment of the Little Russian Collegium.
 It was appointed in Moscow and consisted of six Russian military officers stationed in the Hetmanate who acted as a parallel government.
 Its duty was ostensibly to protect the rights of rank-and-file Cossacks peasants against repression at the hands of the Cossack officers.
 The president of the collegiate was Brigadier Stepan Veliaminov.
 When the Cossacks responded by electing as Hetman Pavlo Polubotok, opposed to these reforms, he was arrested and died in prison without having been confirmed by the tsar.
 The Little Russian Collegium then ruled the Hetmanate until 1727, when it was abolished and a new Hetman, Danylo Apostol, was elected.

 A code consisting of twenty-eight articles was adopted in 1659 that regulated the relationship between the Hetmanate and Russia.
 It continued to be in force until the Hetmanate's dissolution.
-With election of the new Hetman new set of "Pereyaslav Articles" was signed by Danylo Apostol.
+Following the election of the new Hetman, a new set of "Pereiaslav Articles" was signed by Danylo Apostol.
 The new document, known as the 28 Authoritative Ordinances, stipulated that: